Cosmian/mpc_rust_template/README.md

 ## Installation

-If you don't have already cargo scaffold installed on your machine, please run:
+If you do not have cargo scaffold installed on your machine, please run:

 ```
 cargo install cargo-scaffold